tdwg/bdq/tg2/_review/docs/tutorial/index.md

 This test is a simple presence check for dwc:footprintWKT, and it is exactly the simple presence check we need for our `Use Case`.
 If some data are absent and other data are incorrectly formatted, a more complicated test that checks for both presence and correct formatting will not be able to distinguish between these two problems, and thus will not be as useful for our `Use Case` as a simple presence check (combined with a separate test to assess correct formatting).

 BDQ `Validations` also have a `Criterion` property.
 Each Criterion represents an abstract way of evaluating whether a data value meets expectations for a particular Use Case.
-These are formally defined int he bdqcrit: vocabulary.
+These are formally defined in the bdqcrit: vocabulary.
 For example, the Criterion `NotEmpty` is defined as "The data value is not empty (i.e., it contains some data)".
 This is exactly the criterion we are applying in this test, so we will use the `NotEmpty` criterion for this test.

 This gives us the following additional properties for the test:
 * **Data Quality Dimension** Completeness
 * **Criterion** NotEmpty

-All BDQ Test types have a `Data Quality Dimension` (taking values from the bdqdim: vocaulary).
+All BDQ Test types have a `Data Quality Dimension` (taking values from the bdqdim: vocabulary).
 Only `Validations` and `Issues` have a `Criterion` (taking values from the bdqcrit: vocabulary), while `Amendments` have a `Enhancement` (taking values from the bdqenh: vocabulary).  `Measures` have only the `Data Quality Dimension`.

 See also:
 * [bdqdim:](../list/bdqdim/index.md) for the data quality dimension vocabulary.